HomeLatest NewsGovTechUttar Pradesh clears rules to implement GCC policy, names Invest UP nodal agency

 Register Now →

-He said the standard operating procedures were aimed at ensuring effective implementation of the GCC policy and added that 21 companies have already started investing under the framework in the current financial year.
+He said the standard operating procedures were aimed at ensuring effective implementation of the GCC policy and added that 21 companies have already started investing under the framework in the current year.

 What is global capability centre?